Efficient Robotic Object Search via HIEM: Hierarchical Policy Learning with Intrinsic-Extrinsic Modeling: Our Approach

 Our hierarchical policy has two levels, a high-level policy $\pi_h$ and a low-level policy $\pi_l$.
 At time step $t$, the robot takes the image captured by its camera as the current state $s_t$.
 Given a target object or goal $g$, the high-level layer proposes a sub-goal $sg_t \sim \pi_h(sg | s_t, g)$ and the low-level layer takes over the control.
 The low-level layer then draws an atomic action $a_t \sim \pi_l(a | s_t, g, sg_t)$ to perform.
 The robot will receive a new image/state $s_{t+1}$.
 The low-level layer repeats $N_t$ times till 1) the low-level layer terminates itself following the termination signal $term(s_{t+N_t}, g, sg_t)$; 2) the low-level layer achieves the sub-goal $sg_t$.
 3) the low-level layer has performed a predefined maximum number of atomic actions.
 Either way, the low-level layer terminates at state $s_{t+N_t}$, and then returns the control back to the high-level layer, and the high-level layer proposes another sub-goal.
 This process repeats until 1) the goal $g$ is achieved, i.e. the robot finds the target object successfully; 2) a predefined maximum number of atomic actions has been performed.

 For the object search task, we define the sub-goal space as \emph{\{approach $obj | obj$ is visible in the robot's current view\}}.
 We argue three reasons for the sub-goal space definition, a) approaching an object that shows in the robot's view is a more general and relatively trainable task shown by \cite{ye2019gaple}.
 It also aligns well with the objective of the hierarchical reinforcement learning by breaking down the task into several easier sub-tasks; b) approaching a related object may increase the probability of seeing the target object.
 As soon as the target object is captured in the robot's current view, the task becomes an object approaching task; c) as also suggested by \cite{kulkarni2016hierarchical}, specifying sub-goals over entities and relations can provide an efficient space for exploration in a complex environment.
 Moreover, in case there is no object visible in the robot's current view, we supplement a back-up ``random'' sub-goal invoking a random low-level policy.
-The atomic action space for the low-level layer is defined for navigation purpose, namely \emph{\{move forward / backward / left / right, turn left / right\}}.
+The atomic action space for the low-level layer is defined for navigation purpose, namely \emph{\{move forward / backward / left / right, turn left / right\}} in which the \emph{move} action updates the robot's location only and the \emph{turn} action drives the robot's rotation only.